Bloodborne Fine Art Print Collection

 Bloodborne (2015) is a third-person action role-playing game developed by FromSoftware (Tokyo, Japan), and published by Sony Computer Entertainment.
 Players are presented with the Gothic world of Yharnam, a dark and haunted place swarming with nightmarish creatures the player fights while seeking remedy for a mysterious illness.

-Despite the similarities in visuals, Bloodborne is no Dark Souls.
+Despite the similarities in art and visuals, Bloodborne is no Dark Souls.
 The latter is heavier on the Medieval Gothic side, and emphasizes armor and shields in their knight-protagonists, while Bloodborne’s more agile fighters don oddball firearms such as blunderbusses, in an environment that historically sits much closer to our times.
 In the end, it’s gameplay that sets Bloodborne apart from its counterparts.
 With no shield to defend yourself, it’s up to your dodging and swift strikes to overcome an enemy, adding an element of tempo to FromSoftware’s ever-expanding range of Lovecraftian nightmare-games.